marinasundstrom/NullabilityTransformersPrototype/README.md

 ### ApplyDescriptionTransformer

 Extracts the description from the ``DescriptionAttribute`` of a type, and sets ``description: <value>`` on the corresponding schema.

-### ApplySchemasNotDistinctByNullability

-By default, the .NET Open API seems to create distinct schemas based on nullability, resulting in multiple schemas for the same .NET type.

-This transformer just go through all schemas and sets ``nullable: false``.

 ## Issues